Skip to content

 More than just symbols

 According to researchers, ancient Egyptians considered cats extraordinary creatures, maybe even magical, with exceptional abilities.
-They kept cats as pets, let them live in the same houses with them, treated them as companions, fed them, played with them and considered them an essential member of the family whose loss caused them a lot of grief.
-So when it came to cats, they were more than just divine symbols.
+They kept cats as pets, let them live in identical houses with them, treated them as companions, fed them, played with them and considered them an essential family member whose loss caused them a lot of grief.
+So, when it came to cats, they were more than just divine symbols.

-Ancient Egyptians made wooden figures and stone statues of all different sizes of cats standing gracefully and elegantly and mostly wearing collars and sometimes earrings.
+Ancient Egyptians made wooden figures and stone statues of cats of all different sizes standing gracefully and elegantly, mostly wearing collars and sometimes earrings.
 They excessively painted cats on papyrus and the walls of their temples and tombs, even more than they painted any other animal.

-Cats were often shown in the company of the deceased in scenes from their earthly life together.
-This shows how much of an essential creature cats were in ancient Egyptians’ lives; they even took them with them to the afterlife.
+Cats were often shown with the deceased in scenes from their earthly lives together.
+This shows how essential cats were to ancient Egyptians’ lives; they even took them with them to the afterlife.

-Ancient Egyptians even went as far as mummifying cats, wrapping them in linen, which made them look like burritos, and burying them either with their deceased or in their own cemetery.
-Yes! ancient Egyptians had already created cemeteries for animals, many of which were dedicated to cats only.
+Ancient Egyptians even mummified cats, wrapping them in linen to look like burritos and burying them either with their deceased or in their own cemetery.
+Yes!
+Ancient Egyptians had already created cemeteries for animals, many of which were dedicated to cats only.

 Egyptian Mau